rust-unofficial/too-many-lists/src/fourth-final.md

 # Final Code

-Alright, so that's implementing a 100% safe doubly linked list in Rust.
+Alright, so that's implementing a 100% safe doubly-linked list in Rust.
 It was a nightmare to implement, leaks implementation details, and doesn't support several fundamental operations.